creditstxt/creditstxt.com/index.md

 ## How To

 For each contributor, list their name and a description of what they contributed.
+If you use work from lots of people, [compile your `credits.txt` automatically, with a free tool](#tools).

 Serve `credits.txt` as a UTF-8-encoded, plain-text file at `/credits.txt`, without authentication.